SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-26-htb-lacasadepapel-writeup.md

 ...
 ```

 Every function that allows for RCE is disabled.
 However, this doesn't stop us from trying other commands.
-Following [this](https://angelica.gitbook.io/hacktricks/network-services-pentesting/pentesting-web/php-tricks-esp/php-useful-functions-disable_functions-open_basedir-bypass) post, we can see an extensive list of PHP functions useful for our case.
+Following [this](https://angelica.gitbook.io/hacktricks/network-services-pentesting/pentesting-web/php-tricks-esp/php-useful-functions-disable_functions-open_basedir-bypass) post, we have an extensive list of PHP functions useful for our case.
 For example, reading our current directory with scandir.

 ```bash
 $ scandir("./");